 Transfer portal tracker: Which Gophers are leaving?
 Notable entries and more

-The transfer portal officially opened on Monday, March 24 and it will close on Tuesday, April 22.
-The Gophers are still looking for a new head coach, but they've already had a few players enter and there are more players entering across the country as you're reading this.
+The transfer portal officially opened on Monday, March 24, and it will close on Tuesday, April 22.
+The Gophers have hired Colorado State's Niko Medved, four players have entered the portal, and there are plenty more entering across the country as you're reading this.
 Let's track all the craziness.

 Gophers outlook

 Minnesota had 10 players recognized on senior night this season, but six scholarship players had the opportunity to return.
-Three players have already entered the transfer portal, leaving three more with a decision to make.
+Four players have entered the portal and two have announced they will return.

 Player